-Edit, organize, import, share and explore the photo, templates, icons and font libraries inside Vectornator.
+Edit, organize, import, share and explore the photo, templates, icons inside Vectornator.

 In Vectornator you can add raster images (.png and .jpeg format) in a few steps by dragging them inside the app, or importing them via the Import Tab.

 Get into the Document Picker and, from the Import Section, select the Photo or Camera Card.

 Tap the image you want to import to create a new document.